A normal year's work by a full-time student is 36 units of study.

 (Number of days enrolled) / (Number of days in half-year period) x 0.5 x Study Rate

 Note: The 'Study Rate' is normally 1.0 for full-time study or 0.5 for part-time study.
 EFTSL values for these topics are displayed on your Unofficial Transcript.
 This can be obtained from the Student Information System website by selecting the 'My Exams and Results' tab.
 Click on 'View My Results', select the relevant course and 'View results for this course'.
-Select 'I want to...Get my Unofficial transcript by email' to have your Unofficial Transcript sent to your University email address.
+Click on the 'Get my Unofficial Transcript by email' button to have your Unofficial Transcript sent to your University email address.

 John commences a research higher degree thesis topic (ENGL9999) on 27 March 2017 as a full time student.